Open 24/7 — Emergency Service Available

 Single-Zone

-• One outdoor unit, one indoor head
+One outdoor unit, one indoor head — the whole system serves a single room.

 Multi-Zone